stormasm/spec17/my-notes.md

 npm install
 ```

-the original spec-md spec gets built...
+the original spec17.md gets built...
-Then if you want to modify or change your frontend-notes simply run the command
+Then if you want to modify or change your spec17.md simply run the command

 ```
-npm run go
+npm run start
 ```

-whose **go** tag is documented in package.json explaining exactly what it does.
+whose **start** tag is documented in package.json explaining exactly what it does.

-It overwrites the spec-md with your blog and then you can push the changes in
-the out directory into the branch gh-pages.
+Then you can push the changes in the out directory into the branch **gh-pages**.